National Museum Of Singapore: Inspiring Journey Through Time

 National Museum Of Singapore

-Among the highlights of Singapore’s historical exhibition are Singapore Stone (Singapore’s earliest inscribed artifact), Majapahit armlet and earrings dating back to the 14th century, a Vinyl record of Singapore’s national anthem, and more.
+Among the highlights of Singapore’s historical exhibition are the Singapore Stone (Singapore’s earliest inscribed artifact), the Majapahit armlet and earrings dating back to the 14th century, a Vinyl record of Singapore’s national anthem, and more.

 Singapore History Gallery is a permanent exhibition.